eirikhanssen/odf2jats/README.md

 It is important for the manuscript to properly communicate the outline.

 For best results, all headers in the original manuscript should be styled using header styles of the appropriate level (and not formatted using character formatting).
+These header styles need to have an outline level set in the style configuration, for the default header-styles this is normally the case.
+But if a user creates own header styles, this is something to keep in mind.

+The outline level is used to automatically section the body of the JATS xml in sec/title + other elements.

-The same goes for the text in the manuscript, it should be formatted using paragraph styles.
+Text in the manuscript should be styled with the default paragraph style for text.

-Then a style-mapping can be tailored to the specific family of manuscripts.
+Special passages of text can be styled using custom paragraph styles that when using a style-mapping in the odf2jats pipeline can facilitate automatic tagging of certain elements.

 This style-mapping will be used in generating the structure and semantics needed to mark up the manuscript using the JATS tagset.

+### Using character styles

+Using character styling where appropriate is also important.
+Character styles such as bold, italic, subscript and superscript are all supported.

+In the reference list, the proper use of italic character style following the APA style guidelines, is important to facilitate the reference parsing.

 ## Already implemented/autotagged